galeraga/3D-semantic-parsing/README.md

 ## Abstract
 Point clouds is a type of geometric data structure.

-PointNet: Respects invariance of points in the inputs and no voxel grids are needed
+PointNet: Respects invariance of input points and no voxel grids are needed

 Available PointNet tasks:
 1) Object (shape) classification